 - Combine radicchio, red onion, and fennel with 2 tablespoon olive oil, ½ teaspoon salt and ¼ teaspoon pepper and toss to combine.
 Either roast for 20 minutes (turning vegetables after 10 minutes) or grill on medium heat for 5-10 minutes per side until radicchio, fennel and red onion have softened.

 - Add walnuts to small tray and toast for 10 minutes.

 - Meanwhile, bring pot with 4 cups of water to boil.
 Add eggs and boil with lid on for 7 minutes.
 Immediately remove pot from heat and run eggs under cold water for a minute.
 Peel and cut in half.

-- In small bowl, combine remaining 2 tbsp olive oil, rice wine vinegar, dijon mustard, honey, 1/4 tsp salt and 1/4 tsp pepper and mix well.
+- In small bowl, combine remaining 2 tablespoon olive oil, rice wine vinegar, dijon mustard, honey, ¼ teaspoon salt and ¼ teaspoon pepper and mix well.

 - In large bowl or plate, peel endive leaves and layer on the bottom.
 Once radicchio, onion and fennel have finished roasting, add them to bowl with potatoes (if using), pour dressing over and top with eggs and walnuts.
 Serve right away.